ShibePrime/ExileApi/README.md

 Forum Thread discussing this repository can be found here https://www.ownedcore.com/forums/showthread.php?t=885371&p=4184338#post4184338

-# ToDo (Pull Requests or other forms of input are appreciated)
-- Update fileRootPattern (Offset) -> Stashie
-- Implement submodules which dont require a certain build path format

 # Current Status
+For information on the status please look into the posted owenedcore Thread.

+# Release
 https://github.com/Queuete/ExileApi/releases

-The current release version contains those plugins:
-- HealthBars
-- IconsBuilder -> MinimapIcons
-- Pickit
-- DeliriumSpawnerHighlight
-- (DevTree, not fully functional)
+# Pull Requests or other forms of input are appreciated